 - Preheat broiler.

-- Brown the onion, bell pepper, and celery in the oil in a 12-inch cast iron skillet.
+- Brown the onion, bell pepper, and celery in the oil in a 12-inch cast iron skillet on the stove top over a medium-high fire..
 Add the mushrooms when the Cajun trinity is almost browned.
 Cook for an additional 5 minutes, or until the mushrooms cook down some.
 Add the garlic, cook for 1 additional minute.

 - Pour the tomato sauce into the mixture.

-- Add the rosemary, and SP&C to taste, and stir until well-combined.
+- Add the rosemary, onion powder, paprika and SP&C to taste, and stir until well-combined.

 - Lay the chicken breasts on top of the sauce.

-- Broil for three, 8-minute intervals.
-Use a digital thermometer inserted into the thickest part of each chicken breast to temp the chicken after the 3rd interval.
-If the thermometer does not read 165 degrees F, continue broiling the chicken in 2 minute intervals or until it comes up to temp.
-Flip the chicken breasts over and submerge into the gravy after each 8-minute interval.
+- Broil for two, 10-minute intervals, flipping the breasts over after the first interval.
+Use a digital thermometer inserted into the thickest part of each chicken breast to temp the chicken after the 2nd interval.
+If the thermometer does not read 165 degrees F, continue broiling the chicken in 2 to 3 minute intervals or until it comes up to temp.

-- Top each cooked chicken breast with cheese.
-Broil for an additional 1 to 2 minutes.
+- Top each cooked chicken breast with a sprinkling of Parmesan cheese, then cover with sliced mozzarella cheese.
+Broil for an additional 1 to 2 minutes, or until browned and bubbly.

 - Serve with gluten free pasta or broiled zoodles.